Will the Celtics cover the spread vs. the Magic? Promo Codes, Betting Trends, Records ATS

 Additional Celtics Insights & Trends

-- The Celtics are 3-7 against the spread and 7-3 overall over their last 10 games.
+- The Celtics are 4-6 against the spread and 8-2 overall over their last 10 contests.

-- In their past 10 games, the Celtics have gone over the total five times.
+- The Celtics have hit the over in five of their past 10 outings.

+- Against the spread, Boston has performed better at home, covering eight times in 13 home games, and four times in 11 road games.

-- Boston has a 10-8 record against the spread and a 15-3 record overall when putting up more than 108.9 points.
+- Boston has an 11-7 record against the spread and a 16-2 record overall when putting up more than 109.7 points.

 Bet on this or any NBA matchup at BetMGM